StaticLLVM

 Returns

-if the block's IR was modified,false
+trueif the block's IR was modified,falseotherwise.

 Arguments

-index tuples indicating substrings to remove.
+input_str: The original string.ranges: A vector of(start, stop)index tuples indicating substrings to remove.

 Returns